 Course Selection for the next school year begins in January.
 Students and parents are encouraged to do academic planning together and to consult the Academic Assistant Principal, the Scheduling Coordinator, the Counselors, and/or faculty to answer questions and offer suggestions when deciding on courses.
 Any course request (elective, honors, etc.) is simply a request and not a guarantee for placement in a specific course.

-If a student wishes to request a change in a course, her parents must submit the change in course request in writing with a \$25.00 processing charge.
-Students and parents may not request changes based on course instructors.
+If a student wishes to request a change in a course, her parents must submit the change in course request in writing with a \$30.00 processing charge.
+Students and parents may not request changes based on course instructors or the sequence of their classes.
 All change requests are subject to the approval of the Academic Assistant Principal.
 The Counselor, the Scheduling Coordinator, and the Academic Assistant Principal coordinate all schedule changes, which must be made within a specified time limit.
+Course change requests will not be honored after this deadline.